At Whitehouse Community Primary School, our vision is to

 At Whitehouse we have created our own tailored rich and broad curriculum which is constantly reviewed to closely match the experiences, needs, interests and life goals of the children and families we serve.
 All staff are encouraged to consider SMSC learning opportunities in all lessons and activities and staff are encouraged to identify and reference SMSC learning target areas on their lesson plans.
 Our schedule of carefully planned assemblies enable pupils to reflect upon a range of world-wide and local topical SMSC issues and we offer an array of morning, lunch and after-school clubs which reflect our pupils’ needs, interests and life goals.
 Many pupils are encouraged to represent their school in a range of local sporting fixtures and tournaments which boosts their confidence and broadens their experiences.
 Our pupils also enjoy regular days out, residential trips and visits from outside guests.
 These opportunities reinforce the learning that takes place in the classroom and maximises opportunities for pupils to find something they excel at; thus acting as a powerful incentive for pupils to work hard to reach their own life goals.

 The school has, upon time, built a strong working relationship with the local community (parents, church, local businesses, local schools, organisations and charities) which it regularly calls upon to enhance pupils' learning.
 We are committed to enhancing environmental awareness through the creation of an Eco-Committee and we regularly support a range of charities chosen by the children.
 At Whitehouse, we are very keen to promote Democracy.
 Staff, parents and pupils are regularly encouraged to provide their views which are routinely taken into account as part of the school’s decision-making process.
-In addition to this, we often hold whole school events such as our "Aim High Career Day” or “Healthy Body and Mind Day” which bring the whole school community together and provide a memorable and meaningful context within which pupils can live their school’s values.
-Pupils are also given the chance to gain valuable life skills by taking part in a whole range of volunteering Schemes in and outside of lessons (School Parliament, Prefects, TOAST Squad, Sports' Leaders, House Captains, Eco-Committee).
+In addition to this, we often hold whole school events such as our "Breaking the Mould Day", "Aim High Career Day”, “Healthy Body and Mind Day” or "Multi-Faith Day" which bring the whole school community together and provide a memorable and meaningful context within which pupils can live their school’s values.
+Pupils are also given the chance to gain valuable life skills by taking part in a whole range of volunteering Schemes in and outside of lessons (School Parliament, Prefects, TOAST Squad, Sports' Leaders, House Captains, Eco-Committee and RRSA Committee).

-At Whitehouse, we use a range of nationally-recognised accreditations to improve and sustain our SMSC standards over time (Families First Accreditation (2017), EAL Academy Award (2019), SMSC Quality Mark (2020) and Rights Respecting School Award (application pending).
+At Whitehouse, we use a range of nationally-recognised accreditations to improve and sustain our SMSC standards over time (Families First Accreditation (2017), EAL Academy Award (2019), SMSC Quality Mark (pending verification) and Rights Respecting School Award (Bronze awarded in 2021 and currently working towards Silver).

 Impact of our SMSC Provision